Henry Valentine Conolly: Initiatives in India

-While District Collector and Magistrate of Malabar Conolly helped develop waterways including a canal now known as the Conolly Canal, initiated 1848, and teak plantations.
+While District Collector of Malabar, Conolly helped develop teak plantations.
 The teak plantation was a pioneering example of systematic forest management.
 It contained some of the finest pieces of the tropical hardwood teak.
 The plantations were constructed by the Madras Government for the supply of teak timber to the port of Bombay.
-He is also remembered for his planning a coastal waterway in Malabar — what is known today as the Conolly Canal (although the introduction of railways around the time the canal was being completed had eclipsed its importance).
+He is also remembered for his planning of a coastal waterway in Malabar in 1848—what is now known as the Conolly Canal (although the introduction of railways around the time the canal was being completed had eclipsed its importance).